SPINAL TUMOR

 Symptoms

-• Back pain which is usually worsening at night
+- Back pain, which usually worsens at night

-• Muscle weakness (mild or severe) in various parts of the body
+- Muscle weakness (mild or severe) in various parts of the body can progress to paralysis if untreated

 A common early symptom of spinal tumors is back pain.
 Pain may also spread from the back to the legs, hips, feet, or arms.
 And the pain may get worse over time, even during treatment.
 Depending on the type of tumor, spinal tumors progress at different rates.